-Whatever your situation, it can be very difficult to establish how much to charge for a logo that you’ve designed, and pricing will—to some extent—dictate the volume of work you get and the feedback that you receive after the fact.
+Whatever your situation, it can be very difficult to establish how much to charge for a logo design, and pricing will—to some extent—dictate the volume of work you get and the feedback that you receive after the fact.

 Determining how much to charge for a logo

 There are multiple things to consider when developing your own metric for charging customers.
-They’re all simple enough, but you must consider all of them.
+They’re all simple enough, but you should take them all into consideration.

 💔 Falling out of love with your clients?
 Trade some of your worst clients for the best companies in the world with SolidGigs, our premium weekly freelance job list & course library.
 Love your business again.
 Learn more »

 You have to establish the extent of your talent relative to the talent that exists out there and adjust your expectations accordingly.
 This requires some honesty, but is actually pretty simple to assess.
-For example, if you’re fresh out of college, your logo design should probably cost less than someone who has 10 years of experience.
+For example, if you’re fresh out of college, your logo design should probably cost less than someone working as a Senior Designer with 10 years of experience.

-You need to consider the caliber of your client.
+You need to consider the caliber (and value) of the job to your client.
 This is absolutely pivotal.

 Enter your email.
 Grow your business.